Nursing Homes: A Shopper's Guide to Long-Term Care Insurance

 Long-term care is a type of skilled care or personal care service that you might need if you’re unable to care for yourself because of an illness, disability, or cognitive impairment like Alzheimer's disease.

-Long-term care is different from traditional medical care, which tries to treat or cure illnesses.
 Long-term care may help you maintain your lifestyle but usually won't improve your medical condition.
-It helps with routine daily activities, such as eating, getting around, and bathing.
+It helps with routine daily activities.
 It can also help if you need supervision, protection, or reminders to take medicine.

 The cost of long-term care is based on:

 - the amount and type of care you need;